jitterted/presentations/README.md

-# presentations
+# Presentations

-You'll find PDFs of my public presentations here
+You'll find PDFs of my public presentations here.

+You can find me on Twitter and Twitch as @JitterTed.